Umldiagram in Vue Diagram component

 Enumeration

-To define an enumeration, define the classifier property of node as
+To establish an enumeration, designate the classifier property of the node as enumeration.
+Additionally, define the name

 The following code example illustrates how to create an enumeration.